julbujmoy/mcv-c5-team2/week4/README.md

 ### Finetune Llama 3.2.
 To finetune the 1B or 3B models use the main script task2/train.py.
 To change the Lora configuration, change the function add_peft in task2/llm.py.
 Make sure to input your token for huggingface to be able to access the models.

+To run inference on the trained llama models, use the script task2/inferllama.py